How Do Real Estate Agents in NYC Make Their Money?

 Typically, you'll find a 50/50 commission split between brokerage and agent.
 However, there are plenty of brokerages that offer less (especially for rookie agents), and more.

-These type of brokerages are best for real estate professionals who like autonomy and can work independently without technical or marketing support.
+These types of brokerages are best for real estate professionals who like autonomy and can work independently without technical or marketing support.

-Then you have the more traditional types of firm that usually start at a 50/50 commission split, but you can potentially work your way up to a better split depending on your GCI.
+Then you have the more traditional types of firms that usually start at a 50/50 commission split, but you can potentially work your way up to a better split depending on your GCI.